muz1lee/Piecewise-Stationary-MAB-/README.md

 # Piecewise-Stationary-MAB
-This is my first project during my internship.
-It aims to handle with the issue of Non-Stationary MAB in real-time news recommendations.
-Sensitive information / data structure have been deleted.
+This project aims to handle with the issue of Non-Stationary MAB in real-time news recommendations.
+Sensitive functions / data have been deleted.
 Just for my personal study :)

 ## Background
 Multi-Arm-Bandit (MAB) is a classic problem that well demonstrates the exploration vs exploitation dilemma.
 This dilemma comes from the incomplete information : we need to gather enough information to make best overall decisions while keeping the risk under control.
 Comparing with A/B testing, it can handle with following issues: